quicwg/base-drafts/draft-ietf-quic-http.md

 An HTTP message (request or response) consists of:

-1. for a response only, zero or more header blocks (a sequence of HEADERS frames with End Header Block set on the last) on the control stream containing the message headers of informational (1xx) HTTP responses (see {{!RFC7230}}, Section 3.2 and {{!RFC7231}}, Section 6.2),
+1. one header block (see {{frame-headers}}) on the control stream containing the message headers (see {{!RFC7230}}, Section 3.2),

-2. one header block on the control stream containing the message headers (see
-   {{!RFC7230}}, Section 3.2),

-3. the payload body (see {{!RFC7230}}, Section 3.3), sent on the data stream,
+2. the payload body (see {{!RFC7230}}, Section 3.3), sent on the data stream,

-4. optionally, one header block on the control stream containing the trailer-part, if present (see {{!RFC7230}}, Section 4.1.2).
+3. optionally, one header block on the control stream containing the trailer-part, if present (see {{!RFC7230}}, Section 4.1.2).

+In addition, prior to sending the message header block indicated above, a response may contain zero or more header blocks on the control stream containing the message headers of informational (1xx) HTTP responses (see {{!RFC7230}}, Section 3.2 and {{!RFC7231}}, Section 6.2),

 The data stream MUST be half-closed immediately after the transfer of the body.
 If the message does not contain a body, the corresponding data stream MUST still be half-closed without transferring any data.
 The "chunked" transfer encoding defined in Section 4.1 of {{!RFC7230}} MUST NOT be used.

 Trailing header fields are carried in a header block following the body.
 Such a header block is a sequence of HEADERS frames with End Header Block set on the last frame.
-Header blocks after the first but before the end of the stream are invalid.
-These MUST be decoded to maintain HPACK decoder state, but the resulting output MUST be discarded.
+Senders MUST send only one header block in the trailers section; receivers MUST decode any subsequent header blocks in order to maintain HPACK decoder state, but the resulting output MUST be discarded.

 An HTTP request/response exchange fully consumes a pair of streams.
 After